Everything You Need to Know About Saw Blades Skip to content

 Rip Blades

-Rip blades are the foremost common sort of saw blade.
-They're designed to be wont to cut pieces of wood along the grain.
+Rip blades are the most common sort of saw blade.
+They're designed to be able to cut pieces of wood along the grain.
 The cuts that they create won't be very smooth, but they're going to traverse wood faster than crosscut blades.

 Crosscut Blades

 Saw blades designed to form cuts perpendicular to the natural grain in pieces of wood are called crosscut blades.
-These blades won't typically make cuts as fast as rip blades but will produce very smooth cuts; they're best fitted to woodwork projects that need a subtle finish.
+These blades won't typically make cuts as fast as rip blades, but will produce very smooth cuts; they're best suited to woodwork projects that need a subtle finish.

 Finishing Blades